Oluwashina90/SliceFlow/README.md

 1. Installation:
 SliceFlow is distributed as a standalone executable file.
 Follow these steps to install:
-• Download the SliceFlow installer.
+• Download the SliceFlow installer https://drive.google.com/uc?export=download&id=1gmEY2CtNaYSjbVTYf20FInCPhrR55HFD
 • Run the installer and follow the on-screen instructions.
 • Once installed, launch SliceFlow.